 The HODs concerned have to allot a teacher related to that course to conduct class work.
-The minimum number of periods to be conducted should not be less than 50% of the total prescribed periods for that course.
+The minimum number of periods to be conducted should not be less than 75% of the total prescribed periods for that course.
 The classes will be conducted in the vacation period or in the weekends or in the afternoons as decided by the HOD concerned.
-Teacher has to evaluate the student for his performance in CIE as per the autonomous norms and students should appear for a semester end examination.
+Teacher has to evaluate the student for his performance in CIE as per the autonomous norms and the qualified students should appear for a semester end examination.
 The pass criteria in both CIE & SEE should be as per autonomous norms.

-The documents for monitoring the candidates registered for course repetition are as under.
+The documents for monitoring the candidates registered for course repetition are available with the Heads of the Departments and Exam Section.